Sigmmma/mek/readme.txt

 because this was actually my first app I ever wrote for editing Halo tags.

+Halo_Bitmap_Optimizer_&_Converter:
+Read the hboc readme.txt

+Halo_TeXource:
+Capable of ripping the uncompressed source textures from a directory of tags to tga files.

+Mozzarilla:
+Read the mozzarilla readme.txt

+Mozzarilla(console):
+Same as the above, except it runs with a console window so you get a printout of errors if it crashes when starting up.

+Refinery:
+A new tag extractor that works for all types of Halo 1 maps and can extract open sauce tags.
+Read the refinery_readme.txt for more information.

+stubbs\Stubbs_Antr_Compiler:
+Capable of compiling meta data extracted from a Stubbs the Zombie map into a working animation tag.

+stubbs\Stubbs_Mode_Compiler:
+Capable of compiling meta data extracted from a Stubbs the Zombie map into a working model tag.

+stubbs\Stubbs_Soso_Compiler:
+Capable of compiling meta data extracted from a Stubbs the Zombie map into a working open sauce shader_model tag.

+These next ones you shouldnt even bother with for now.
+They're either unfinished or just little tests that I decided to keep around:

 Halo_Animation_Fps_Changer:
 Can convert a directory of animation tags from 30 fps to 60 fps, or from 60 to 30.
 In order to preserve the original animation, the new frame count is actually 1 less than double, so a 30